sonyco-4u/vet_clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please give it a star and also follow me on GitHub for future projects
+If you like this project please give it a star!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Thumb ups to all the Naija Afrobeat Musicians whose beautiful music made building this project more fun

 <p align="right">(<a href="#readme-top">back to top</a>)</p>